What To Expect At Your Training Sessions

 When we meet at the training site:

-I will greet you but be aloof with your dog, mostly ignoring it initially.
-My purpose will be to ensure as much as possible, that you are your dog’s focus throughout the training session.
+My purpose will be to ensure as much as possible, that you are your dog’s focus throughout an Evaluation or any training session.
 By necessity, I usually have to take a dog’s leash for demonstration, but that is as seldom and briefly as possible.

 Throughout the session, it will be evident that I am training you to train your dog.

-For all obedience sessions, leash work will be a combination of any/all: guidance, luring (food or toy), reward, slight pressure for direction, correction for undesirable behavior.
+For all obedience sessions, leash work will be a combination of any/all: guidance, luring (food or toy), play, reward, slight pressure for direction, correction for undesirable behavior.
 The latter is used generally with dogs that have already developed behavior that is anything from hard to manage to dangerous.

 No single training session fully trains any dog to do or not do anything.